bguspl/bguspl.github.io/index.md

-# Welcome to System Programming course
+# Welcome to the BGU Systems Programming Course

 ## Menu